nerdalert/OpenDaylight-Lab/README.md

 OpenDaylight-Lab
 ================

+Note: FYI, this is no longer up to date.
+Please see the project pages for the latest info and tutorials.

 These VMs contains the following working components, along with a snapshot of any bugs from the time of pull.
 Very little if any Linux knowledge is required.
 Never a bad time to learn Linux anywho if you havent made the time before.